 Edible Mushrooms

-Its a joy to get out and harvest Edible Mushrooms, but please remember that I am not an expert on mushrooms and that you should always find additional sources of identification before eating any mushroom that you harvest.
+It’s a joy to get out and harvest Edible Mushrooms, but please remember that I am not an expert on mushrooms and that you should always find additional sources of identification before eating any mushroom that you harvest.

 Admirable Boletus